colemar/wgc/README.md

   A default route (0.0.0.0/0) will be added for the VPN tunnel, so any application will have its network traffic routed through it.

-  **Note:** Applications with network listeners (e.g., web interfaces on TCP ports) will be unreachable from outside the namespace unless you configure port forwarding.
+  **Note:** Applications with network listeners (e.g., web interfaces on TCP ports) will be unreachable from outside the VPN namespace unless you set up port forwarding (built in support coming soon) or a *veth* (virtual ethernet) connecting the default namespace with the VPN namespace.
 Applications with GUI or terminal interfaces remain fully accessible.

   ```bash
   wgc nup proton-it